-I don't know about your parents, but when mine take the kids out for the day in Sydney, they manage to find a whole new world of activities that I have either been too busy (or too lazy) to explore.
-They relish the nostalgia of taking the kids somewhere that they took me as kid (that I had forgotten about).
+I don't know about your parents, but when mine take the kids out for the day in Sydney, they manage to find a whole new world of activities that I have either been too busy (or too lazy!) to explore.
+They relish the nostalgia of taking the kids somewhere that they took me as a kid (that I had forgotten about).
 They basically see the good in every attraction that as a parent you often put in the "too hard" "too expensive" or "too time-consuming" category.

 If grandma and grandpa have your young kids on a regular basis, joining a playgroup is a wonderful way for them to establish a routine with your child, and potentially make some new friends themselves.
 Playgroup NSW is frequented by lots of grandparents and they hold around 1,000 playgroup sessions every week all over Sydney.
 Most playgroups meet once a week for a couple of hours and are fairly informal gatherings where babies, toddlers and preschool-aged children along with their carers come together in a relaxed and friendly environment to connect, play and learn.
 And it's less than $1 per week if you're a member!

-Find one in your area here.
+Find one in your area via Playgroup NSW.

-Pick A Playground
+6. Pick A Playground

-Curl Up In A Library
+7. Curl Up In A Kids' Library

 Grandparents love libraries!
-Not only are they quiet, they are a great screen-free venue where the kids can explore the wonder of books.
-If your parents think your kids spend "too much time on their devices", then point them in the direction of one of Sydney's best kid-friendly libraries.
-Here they can enjoy things like Rhyme Time or Story Time or just curl up in a quiet corner with a good book to read the grandkids.
+Not only are they quiet, but they are also a great screen-free venue where the kids can explore the wonder of books.
+You might be able to enjoy things like Rhyme Time, Story Time or school holiday activities, or just curl up in a quiet corner with a good book to read the grandkids.

 Have you signed up for our newsletter?
 Join ellaslist to get the best family and kid-friendly events, venues, classes and things to do NEAR YOU!